CU-DSI-Scholars/site-source/content/post/2021-07-18-call-for-faculty-participation-dsi-scholars-fall-2021.md

 + **Intellectual support** via the DSI Scholars enrichment activities: The DSI education committee will organize the following enrichment activities for the DSI Scholars Program.

-    + Bootcamps on Data Science Research Skills - During the first weeks of summer 2021, we will run bootcamps on data science research skills.
+    + Bootcamps on Data Science Research Skills - During the first weeks of summer 2022, we will run bootcamps on data science research skills.
 All students who have been selected for a DSI Scholars project (receiving matching funds or not) are especially encouraged to attend, with additional seats available for other interested applicants.
     + Scholars in Data Science meetup series - Throughout this series, we will provide Scholars opportunities to learn about data science research outside their own project and a community of peer student researchers.
 Each session will be led by a data scientist at Columbia and will consist of a 45-minute seminar talk and a 45-minute hands-on activity.
     + Annual Research Poster Session: All DSI Scholars (receiving matching funds or not) will be invited to present their research during a DSI poster session at DSI Town Hall in the fall 2021 semester.

+# NEW FOR FALL 2021

++ **Limited Submission Micro Grant for DSI Scholars Projects at the Intersection for Racial Equity & Inclusion**

+The DSI Equity Advisory Council welcomes project proposals from faculty to find student scholars to work on a project at the intersection of data science, diversity, equity and inclusion.
+Projects selected for this funding opportunity to support students will not require matching funds from the faculty.
+The limited opportunity is proudly sponsored by the Chan Zuckerberg Initiative.

+Use the same link for the DSI Scholar Proposal Submission and specify in the "Special Requirements" response box if you wish to be considered for this program.
+Proposals selected may be eligible for up to $2,500 to support a student scholar.

 Questions?
 See our PI [FAQ](/page/pi_faq/)!
 A video recording from a fall online information session can be found [here](https://columbia.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f0b73385-07e1-4c23-8f7b-ac2200f91b94), and slides from the same event can be found [here](https://docs.google.com/presentation/d/1aE19WTanf2I37brBsvsYpVG353Or7kRzP2ZoofAfrRU/edit?usp=sharing).
 You can also contact us at [dsi-scholars@columbia.edu](mailto:dsi-scholars@columbia.edu).